CSIRT-SK/viruschecker/README.md

 - **driver**: This program provides REST API to communicate with some antivirus software installed on the same machine.
-- **gateway**: This program provides a unified REST API for all deployed driver instances.
+- **sk.csirt.gateway**: This program provides a unified REST API for all deployed driver instances.
 Its
 purpose is to simplify the implementation of clients (e.g. *client-web*) so they do not need to handle multiple *driver*s themselves.
 - **client-cli**: (TODO) This is a simple console REST client.
 The client part serves to upload